-- 6.030.2.3 Locus of Tenure.
-The locus of tenure is in the University.
-Assignment of tenured faculty will normally be to academic departments, but tenured faculty may be assigned by consent to other professional duties.
-Tenure, once granted, remains in the University. - 1.
-Reassignments. - a.
+- a.
 Discretionary Reassignments within a Department/School.
 With the approval of the Provost, Deans have the discretion to make assignment changes within their academic units, e.g., changes of Department Chairs.
 Such reassignments do not represent sanctions and are not subject to review by the Faculty Conduct Committee. - b.
 Reassignment with Consent.
 A faculty member may be removed from teaching assignments or reassigned to other University units by the Provost if they consent to the reassignment.
 A memorandum of understanding (MOU) regarding the reassignment shall be drafted by the Provost and faculty member.
 The faculty member will have up to seven (7) calendar days to sign the MOU.
-Refusal to consent to a reassignment may not, in itself, be used as a basis for disciplining a faculty member.
+Refusal to consent to a reassignment may not, in itself, be used as a basis for disciplining a faculty member. - c.

-- c.
 Reassignment without Consent.
 A faculty member may be temporarily reassigned for up to one academic year by the Provost without their consent in exceptional circumstances for the good of the University.
 The existence of the exceptional circumstances must be verified by the Department Chair, Dean, and Provost (all three must agree). - d.
 Appeal.
 The faculty member may provide a written appeal of the Provost's reassignment decision to the President within seven (7) days of notification of the reassignment.

 6.030.3.
-[Academic] Tenure and Promotion to Associate Professor Review Procedure.
+Tenure and Promotion to Associate Professor Review Procedure.